skip to main content

 How many Terrifier movies are there?

-Damien Leone’s Terrifier series has two short films, an anthology containing said shorts, and—as of Friday, October 11, 2024—three feature-length movies.
+Damien Leone’s Terrifier series has two short films, an anthology containing said shorts, and three existing feature-length movies—and a fourth coming in 2026.

 • Short: “The 9th Circle” (2008)